eserlxl/vglog-filter/doc/FAQ.md

 -   **Empty file**: If the input file is empty, the tool will display a warning message (e.g., "Warning: Input file is empty.") and exit successfully (status 0) without processing anything.

 ### What if I provide an invalid depth value?
-If you provide a non-numeric or negative value for the depth option (`-d`), `vglog-filter` will display a clear error message indicating the invalid value and the expected format (a non-negative integer).
+If you provide a non-numeric, negative value, or a value greater than 1000 for the depth option (`-d`), `vglog-filter` will display a clear error message indicating the invalid value and the expected format (a non-negative integer between 0 and 1000).

 [↑ Back to top](#frequently-asked-questions-faq)